-Emerging from his homeland in Connecticut (“Memoirs of Grey”), the titular troubadour takes a chance on a dream (“The Lottery”), rises to the top (“Sweet Salvation”) and meets with disillusionment (“Bitter Bug”) before coming to terms with and moving past his meteoric fling with fame (“The Art of Forgetting”).
+Emerging from his homeland in Connecticut (“Memoirs of Grey”), the titular troubadour takes a chance on a dream (“The Lottery”), rises to the top (“Sweet Salvation”) and falls from grace (“Bitter Bug”) before coming to terms with and moving past his meteoric fling with fame (“The Art of Forgetting”).

 It’s a a “Ziggy Stardust”-inspired, existential narrative confronting the roller coaster existence of a professional entertainer.
-The story is in ways biographical: The Stepkids left lucrative jobs as session and touring musicians several years ago to take a gamble on their own independent project.
-For the Bridgeport trio — guitarist Jeff Gitelman, bassist-keyboardist Dan Edinberg and drummer Tim Walsh — insecurity is always in season.
+The story is in ways biographical: The Stepkids left lucrative jobs as session and touring musicians several years ago to take a chance on forming their own band.
+From the beginning, there’s been a nagging feeling that the whole experiment could explode at any moment.

-But this lingering uncertainty has been far from stifling, instead catapulting The Stepkids toward grandiose heights of ambition — both in terms of their round-the-clock work ethic and boundary-pushing artistry.
+But this lingering uncertainty has only served to make The Stepkids more ambitious — both in terms of their round-the-clock work ethic and boundary-pushing artistry.
 Now, as they enjoy their fifth and most fruitful year together, The Stepkids have settled into a comfortable groove.

 “We’re making paper,” Gitelman said before The Stepkids performance at the Mercury Lounge in New York City on Tuesday.
 “We are surviving . . . what that did to our confidence is amazing.”

-That confidence was on display earlier this summer, when The Stepkids returned to the Park City for an early evening set at Downtown Thursdays.
-The band was at ease as they dove into a ZZ Top-style choreographed routine that punctuated their rendition of the funkdafied “Troubadour” single “Sweet Salvation.”
-The band had spent the year raising their profile, appearing on “Last Call With Carson Daly” and major festival stages, and attracting hoards of fresh followers via their popular jazz covers of hit pop songs.
+That confidence was on display earlier this summer, when, during an early evening set at Downtown Thursdays, the Stepkids broke into a ZZ Top-inspired choreographed routine that punctuated their rendition of the funkdafied “Troubadour” single “Sweet Salvation.”
+The band had spent the year raising their profile, appearing on “Last Call With Carson Daly” and major festivals, and attracting hoards of fresh followers via their popular jazz covers of hit pop songs.

 As Gitelman explained, a lot has changed since The Stepkids recorded “Troubadour” in early February.